Tilbury

 Project Details

-The Tilbury Project will consist of containerized batteries, inverters, medium voltage transformers, gravel internal access roads, buried collector and communication cabling, a small transmission substation and potential garage and operations and maintenance building.
-The layout of the infrastructure within the Projects’ footprints has yet to be confirmed and will be determined through additional engineering studies, equipment procurement and an environmental assessment.
+The Tilbury Battery Storage project will consist of containerized batteries, inverters, medium voltage transformers, gravel internal access roads, buried collector and communication cabling, and a small transmission substation.
+The layout of the infrastructure within the project’s footprint has yet to be confirmed and will be determined through additional engineering studies, equipment procurement, and an environmental assessment.
+The project will connect to existing HONI infrastructure via a direct tap connection located on the project site.

 PLEASE NOTE: The proponent name has changed from “Boralex Inc.” to “Tilbury Battery Storage Inc.” a subsidiary of Boralex Inc. The project name has changed from “Tilbury South Battery Energy Storage System (BESS)” to “Tilbury Battery Storage.”
 The Tilbury Battery Storage (formerly Tilbury South BESS) will be submitted into the IESO’s E-LT1 RFP in February 2023.
 The Tilbury North BESS will continue to be advanced for future procurement opportunities.